China's Crude Oil Imports from Iran 2025 (Latest Data & Historical Trends)

 How much oil does China import from Iran?

-China imports approximately 1-1.5 million barrels per day of crude oil from Iran in normal years, making China by far Iran's largest customer.
+China imports approximately 1–1.5 million barrels per day of crude oil from Iran in normal years, making China by far Iran's largest customer.
+In volume terms, this represents roughly 50-80 million tons annually.
 However, volumes fluctuate sharply based on US sanctions enforcement — dropping to near zero during strict enforcement and rebounding when enforcement loosens.

 Why does China buy Iranian oil?

-China buys Iranian crude at significant discounts to international benchmarks like Brent — typically $5-$15 per barrel below market price.
+China buys Iranian crude at significant discounts to international benchmarks like Brent — typically $5–$15 per barrel below market price.
 For China, which imports over 70% of its oil, these discounts save billions annually.
-Iranian oil is also a supply diversification strategy.
+Iranian oil is also a supply diversification strategy, reducing dependence on Saudi Arabia, Russia, and other major suppliers.

 How do US sanctions affect China-Iran oil trade?

 US sanctions directly impact China-Iran oil trade.
 During strict enforcement (2019-2020), Chinese imports from Iran dropped sharply.
-In 2026, the Iran conflict and intensified secondary sanctions pressure caused total China-Iran trade to collapse — exports fell 90% from January to March 2026.
+When enforcement loosened under the Biden administration, imports rebounded.
+In 2026, the Iran conflict and intensified secondary sanctions pressure caused total China-Iran trade to collapse — China's exports to Iran fell 90% from January to March 2026.

 What percentage of China's oil comes from Iran?